MostafaQenawy/JAVA_Simulation_Project/README.md

  ## Features of the program include:
  First: run the program:
  The graphical user interface (GUI) of the program will appear on the screen
+ ##
  Second: file managment:
  Loading Simulink MDL Files:
  The program allows us to import Simulink MDL files, which contain the model information.
+ ##
  Third: Structure Display and model Visualization:
  -The program will display the contents of the MDL file in a hierarchical structure.
  -The GUI provides a visual representation of the model components such as block diagrams, parameters, and connections.
+ ##
+ forth:Real-time Visualization:
+ When we make changes to the model interactively, the program will immediately update the visualization to reflect those changes.

 ## Output